-The setup of this attempt consists of a domain controller and a file server and 10 domain joined Windows 8 clients.
+The setup of this attempt consists of a domain controller, a file server and 10 domain joined Windows 8 clients.

 There is no standard image of Windows 8 in the Azure Cloud.
-They offer by default (as in December 2012) some Unix distributions and Windows Server 2012 Data Center, SQL and so on.
+They offer by default (as in December 2012) a few Unix distributions and Windows Server 2012 Data Center, SQL and so on.

-I was curious to find out whether it is possible to upload Windows 8 to Azure and run it in the cloud and in which degree of automation.
+I was curious to find out whether or not it was possible to upload Windows 8 to Azure and run it in the cloud as well as find out the possible degree of automation.
 I am clueless about the licensing policies of Microsoft concerning Windows 8 and Azure, so this attempt is only experimental and not productive.

 The goal was to automatically deploy Windows 8 and join it into a domain via PowerShell Script.

 I created a Video Tutorial that contains most of the described parts of this tutorial.
 (Watch in HD)

 Perquisites: You need to have a Domain Controller that is already deployed in the network.